Health & Wellness

 Are cherries good for dogs?

-Cherries are full of nutrients, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+Cherries are full of nutrients, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.
 However, when served as a treat, your pup’s health won’t be drastically impacted by those benefits.
 She reminds pet parents that treats, including cherries, shouldn’t exceed 10% of your dog’s daily calories.
 These vitamins and nutrients that are in cherries can’t hurt, though:

 - Vitamin A: promotes vision, dental, coat and skin health